Code

 ```

-The "ticks" theme is the same as the "white" theme but this theme adds ticks to the axes.
+The "ticks" theme is like the "white" theme but adds ticks to the axes.

 ```{python}